soychae93/facenet_finetuning_KoreanFace/README.md

 - Evaluated fine-tuned model performance on Korean datasets.

 ## 📂 Repository Structure
-facenet-korean/
 │
 ├── src/ # Core FaceNet code (same as original)
 ├── fine_tuned_model/ # Checkpoints of the fine-tuned model
-├── korean_dataset/ # Korean face images (not included – see below)
 ├── scripts/ # Training and evaluation scripts
 ├── README.md # You are here
-└── requirements.txt
+└── requirements.txt # Python dependencies

 ## 🔁 Evaluation with New Data